Apple A19: Security

 Starting with all iPhone 17 models and iPhone Air, devices based on the A19 and A19 Pro include Memory Integrity Enforcement (MIE), a hardware and software-based memory safety system utilizing ARM's Enhanced Memory Tagging Extension (EMTE) in synchronous mode.
 The system operates continuously to defend against buffer overflow and use-after-free vulnerabilities while protecting against side-channel attacks.

 Thermal management

 The A19 Pro includes enhanced thermal management in the iPhone 17 Pro and Pro Max models, featuring a vapor chamber containing deionized water, laser-welded into the aluminum unibody.
 This helps move heat away from the A19 Pro chip, enabling up to 40% better sustained performance during demanding tasks, such as video editing, gaming, and large language model processing.

 Performance

 According to initial benchmarks, the A19 demonstrates approximately 12% higher single-core CPU performance compared to the A18, with multi-core performance improvements of around 18% on Geekbench 6.
 GPU performance shows gains of approximately 33% over the A18.

-The A19 Pro increased single-core performance with approximately 15% and multi-core by 20% compared to the A18 Pro.
+The A19 Pro increased single-core performance by approximately 15% and multi-core by 20% compared to the A18 Pro.
 GPU performance increased by ~27%, while sustained performance is ~36% higher on the iPhone 17 Pro compared to the 16 Pro.